cygnus666/Circuit-Sword/Known-Issues.md

 **Solution 1:** One method is to plug a USB 2.0 HUB into your PC, and then plug the CSO into the HUB

-## Issue 7 - Cannot update "retropie-scripts" or certain packages/updates won't install
+## Issue 7 - Cannot update or certain packages/updates won't install
 **Cause:** Early versions of the image edited an unused file, and this prevents it from updating itself

 **Solution 1:** Follow these steps:
 1. Enable WiFi and SSH in
-2. `cd RetroPie-Setup`
+2. `cd R*-Setup`
 3. `git fetch --all`
 4. `git reset --hard origin/master`
 5. `sudo reboot`